 Breakfast on own

-Walk to the Grand Choral Synagogue (25 mins).
-You'll walk through Kolomna District, one of the oldest areas of St Petersburg and the centre of Jewish life in the 19th century.
+Walk to Grand Choral Synagogue (25 mins).
+You’ll be walking through Kolomna District, one of the oldest areas of St Petersburg and the centre of Jewish life in the 19th century.

 14:00Guided Walking tour including visit to St. Isaacs Cathedral